nadrimajstor/micropython-wiki/Differences.md

 1. Some functions don't perform well enough argument checking, which potentially may lead to crash if wrong argument types are passed.
 1. Some functions use ``assert()`` for argument checking, which will lead to crash if wrong argument types are passed/errornous conditions are faced.
 This should be replaced with Python exception raising.
-1. It's not possible to stably override builtin functions so far - not "builtins" module is implemented, so any overrides work only within current module only.
+1. It's not possible to override builtin functions in general way so far - no "builtins" module is implemented, so any overrides work within current module only.
 1. There's no support for persistent bytecode, and running bytecode (vs running Python source). [#222](//github.com/micropython/micropython/issues/222)
 1. print() function doesn't use Python stream infrastructure, but underlying C printf() function directly.
 This means if you override sys.stdout, print() won't be affected. [#209](//github.com/micropython/micropython/issues/209)
 1. Some more advanced usages of package/module importing not fully implemented (e.g. relative imports). [#298](//github.com/micropython/micropython/issues/298)